The Metabolic Benefits of TRT: A Simple Guide for Men With Low Testosterone

 Low T doesn’t just change how a man feels.
 It changes the way the body works at a deeper level.

-When testosterone is low, the body is more likely to store fat, especially around the belly.
-Belly fat releases inflammatory chemicals that further slow metabolism and make weight gain easier.
+When testosterone levels are low, the body is more likely to store excess energy as fat particularly in the abdominal (belly) area.
+Visceral fat is metabolically active and releases inflammatory compounds that can further disrupt metabolism and contribute to a cycle of weight gain and insulin resistance.

 How TRT Can Improve Metabolic Health